Plenty, a plentiful supply: now chiefly in L. phrase copia verborum abundance of words,

 copy of words : = L. copia verborum.
 Obs.

-Over the past 10 years I have been engaged with a long-term photographic examination of the peculiarities and complexities of the consumer-dominated culture in which we live.
+Since 2001 I have been engaged with a long-term photographic examination of the peculiarities and complexities of the consumer-dominated culture in which we live.
 This project titled Copia, explores not only the everyday activities of shopping, but the economic, cultural, social, and political implications of commercialism and the roles we play in self-destruction, over-consumption, and as targets of marketing and advertising.

-Initially this project began as a response to the heated environment of 2001.
+Initially this project began as a response to the heated environment in the Fall of 2001.
 The communal sense of grieving, healing and solidarity that broke down social walls as our nation grappled to make some sense of the tragedy of September 11th was quickly outpaced as the government encouraged citizens to take to the malls to boost the U.S. economy thereby equating consumerism with patriotism.
 The first series in this project, Retail, began in an effort to discover if citizens were in fact responding this way.
 Focusing on the middle-class shopping experience in big-box, malls and department stores, through candid portraits and still lives, I promptly became aware that the topic of consumerism dealt with a vast and complexly important part of our lives.
 It was daunting to face the task of creating a personal photographic description of such a far-reaching and historical subject.
 As a result I knew that my work would have to become more informed and methodical, and like many photographers before me the exploration of the subject required an exploration of our country.
 From the dizzying Mall of America, to hyper real Las Vegas, to countless fluorescent lit box stores across the Midwest and even to the glitzy and manic spectacle of shopping in New York City, place was not the primary part of the photograph but rather a signifier of the homogenization of our contemporary lives.